 Cost of the program

 Please go to the curriculum for information about the program structure.
 These numbers are estimates and may change from year to year.
-Transitional students pay tuition and fees as well as a small technology fee.and visit page eight for relevant information about the current per semester costs.
+Transitional students pay tuition and fees as well as a small technology fee.and visit page 10 for relevant information about the current per semester costs.
+Students are billed on a per credit hour basis.
 Over the course of the program, students must complete a minimum of 29 credit hours.
-The estimated total tuition and fees for the entire program is $23,241 and for out-of-state students, total tuition and fees is estimated at $46,528.
+The estimated total tuition and fees for the entire program for an instate student is $25,693.13 and for out-of-state students, total tuition and fees is estimated at $50,169.13.
 This program is a two-year, part-time program, and students normally take between six to eight hours per semester for four semesters and summer.
 Please review the

 Online applications for the Transitional Doctorate of Physical Therapy (tDPT) program are available every October for fall admissions.
 Applications will be reviewed over the five-month period in the order they are received until the class is full.
 Applicants with an entry-level master’s degree in physical therapy should apply for fall.